Vadkon07/Vadkon07/README.md

  <!-- About section -->

 ---
-✨ I'm a coder which likes to create all kind of applications.
-I'm in a big love with tech, and started to discover her since I was 10.
-I'm a programmer, but also I like to repair tech, assembly computers, and fully customize my OS internally and externally.
+✨ Passionate about technology, I’ve been exploring the digital realm since I was 10.
+As a coder, I create diverse applications, delve into Linux, and contribute to the Open Source movement.
+My love for tech extends beyond code—I enjoy repairing hardware, assembling computers, and customizing my OS both internally and externally.

+🎵 When I’m not immersed in code, you’ll find me crafting hip-hop music or diving into a good book.
+Sharing knowledge and collaborating with others energizes me.
+Let’s make the tech world bigger and better together! 🚀

 I love sharing my knowledge with others, so feel free to ask me questions.
 I like Open Source movement, and I'm also fluent in Linux and use a lot of Open Source software.
 When I'm not coding, you can find me writing hip-hop music or reading a book.